 Sharing knowledge is the first step to sharing realistic expectations, leading to actionable shared goals – a necessary step to measuring success.
 Once people understand something they can support it, until then it often ignored.
 SEO is marketing at a strategic and tactical level, but crosses into the IT technical space.
-SEO is the optimisation of whatever a search engine indexes (technical), and the optimisation of what search engine users see (marketing), and thus the training is a cross-discipline effort.
-It's often a good idea to keep the education updated quarterly.
+SEO is the optimization of whatever a search engine indexes (technical), and the optimization of what search engine users see (marketing), and thus the training is a cross-discipline effort.
+It’s often a good idea to keep the education updated quarterly.

 Key Area 4: Prove the Benefits

 You need to show that business pains (poor online conversions, low traffic, etc.) can be treated by SEO, and that SEO offers many synergistic benefits.
 However, you can’t compromise.
 Too often we tell people that they must do 20 specific things in order to rank and they only want to do 10 of them.
 That will lead to project failure and it’s important that is made clear.

 Showing the benefits may require case studies, tests, or pure academic traffic and revenue projections.
 Of all of these, the latter is the first to be requested and believed (numbers don’t lie, right?) and they are perhaps realistic – but they take time to be realized.
 Begin setting expectations early on.
 You can actually show that SEO is cheaper than PPC in the long run.